d3/d3/docs/what-is-d3.md

 What all’s in the D3 toolbox?
 Take a gander at the side bar to your left.
 We recommend exploring the documentation and examples to get a sense of what’s relevant to you.

 :::tip
 Unless you need D3’s low-level control, we recommend our high-level sister library: [Observable Plot](https://observablehq.com/plot).
-Plot’s concise API lets you focus more on analyzing and visualizing data instead of web development.
+Whereas a histogram in D3 might require 50 lines of code, Plot can do it in one!
+Plot’s concise yet expressive API lets you focus more on analyzing and visualizing data instead of web development.
 You can even combine Plot and D3 for the best of both.
 :::

 ## D3 is flexible